yashwantGowla/awesome-android/README.md

 - [ProtonVPN](https://protonvpn.com/) - Operated by Swiss company Proton Technologies; [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation)! :) ([Source Code](https://github.com/ProtonVPN/android-app)).
 - [RiseupVPN](https://riseup.net/en/vpn) - Community-driven; based in Washington, USA (**WARNING: [Five Eyes](https://en.wikipedia.org/wiki/Five_Eyes)**).
+- [Mullvad](https://mullvad.net/en/) -  Mullvad was founded in 2009 purely with the ambition of upholding the universal right to privacy – for you, for us, for everyone.
+And not only that, we want to make Internet censorship and mass surveillance ineffective.

 ## Others